The Law Library receives many inquiries from self-represented parties who want to reopen a case in Traffic Court to request something from the judge.

 To locate a Proof of Service form to inform the court how you got a copy of your motion to the District Attorney, you can download a fillable PDF here.

-To be sure your paperwork gets to the right place, please download District Attorney Service Information for your server.
+To be sure the copy of your motion gets to the right place, please download Service Information for Kern County District Attorney’s Office.

 Video on Traffic Motions